cjdbarlow/Part-One/gastric_secretions.md

         * Increases gastric and intestinal motility

 * **Pepsinogens**
-**Chief cells** secrete pepsinogen I and is released by ACh or β stimulation.
-Pepsinogen is cleaved to pepsin in the gastric lumen, and breaks down protein.
+**Chief cells** secrete pepsinogen which is released by ACh or β stimulation.
+Pepsinogen is cleaved by hydrochloric acid in the stomach to become pepsin.
+Pepsin breaks down protein.

 * **Intrinsic Factor**
 **Parietal cells** produce intrinsic factor, which forms a complex with B<sub>12</sub> which facilitates its later absorption in the terminal ileum.